 School of Engineering and Applied Science students should consult SEAS for Calculus placement information.

 Columbia College and other non-SEAS students:

-- all others should start with Calculus I.
+- All other students should start with Calculus 1.

-Honors mathematics A: Students who want a proof-oriented theoretical sequence and have a score of 5 on the BC AP exam may begin with Honors mathematics A, which is especially designed for mathematics majors.
+Honors mathematics A: Students who want a proof-oriented theoretical sequence and have a score of 5 on the AP Calculus BC exam may begin with Honors Mathematics A, which is especially designed for mathematics majors.
 Upon completion of this course with a grade of C or higher, they may receive 6 points of AP credit.

 For questions either contact your instructor or the relevant person below.

 Director of Undergraduate Studies: Mu-Tao Wang

 Calculus I-IV and Accelerated Multivariable Calculus will be using